lbiard/predation_sociality_birds/README.md

 This repository hosts data and R code for Bliard L., Dufour P., Griesser M, Covas R. Family-living and cooperative breeding in birds are associated with the number of avian predators.
 Preprint on EcoEvoRxiv https://doi.org/10.32942/X2V31S

+An archived version of this repository can be found on Zenodo https://doi.org/10.5281/zenodo.10580604

 ## GENERAL INFORMATION